dnaforge/dnaforge-backend/README.md

 This repository provides relaxation and simulation capabilities for the [DNA Forge project](https://github.com/Ritkuli/dnaforge).
 Under the hood, [oxDNA](https://github.com/lorenzo-rovigatti/oxDNA) is used to provide these features.
-Communication with the DNA Forge frontend is via WebSockets.
+Communication with the DNA Forge frontend is via a REST-API and WebSockets.
-If you want to know more about the communication protocol you can have a look at [Protocol.md](Protocol.md).
+If you want to know more about the communication protocol, you can have a look at [Protocol.md](Protocol.md).

 ## Usage